SPGundewar/hugo-website-gambrose/content/books/other-volumes/text-analysis-complex-systems/index.md

 ---
-title: "Text Analysis for the study of complex systems"
+title: "Chapter N :Text Analysis for the study of complex systems"
 author: "Thomas Olivier, Graham Ambrose, Saba Siddiki"
 description: "Chapter in the Handbook of Complex Policy Governance."
 summary: "Using text analysis to examine complex policy systems."